23W-GBAC/Azukaego_blog/automations_md/automations_two.md

 ```

 This part was suggested to me by pycharm when I included exclude_folder, suggesting I define it globally.
-To the best of my research, for example, you know when you open a Word doc it automatically name is “untitled1”, that is its default name till you decide to change its name…in this case, that is how it works, exclude default is none, till I use – exclude in the terminal with the name of the folder I want to be excluded.
+To the best of my research, for example, you know when you open a Word doc it automatically the name is “untitled1”, that is its default name till you decide to change its name.
+In this case, that is how it works, exclude default is none, till I use –- exclude in the terminal with the name of the folder I want to be excluded.
 If I don't use exclude, it excludes nothing and scans the whole directory and also allows my program to run without problems, because when it comes to Python script, the number of arguments input would not run unless you input the correct arguments required.
-I learned that the hard way 😣 learning Python
+I learned that the hard way 😣 learning Python.

 ```json